farhan-developer/farhan-developer/README.md

-- 👋 Hi, I’m @farhan-developer
+-  Hi, I’m @farhan-developer
-- 👀 I’m interested in learning new technologies
+-  I’m interested in learning new technologies
-- 🌱 I’m currently learning MERN Stack
+-  I’m currently working as a Senior Wordpress Developer
-- 💞️ I’m looking to collaborate on any project of MERN stack
-- 📫 You can reach me at farhan.developer@hotmail.com
+-  You can reach me at farhan.developer@hotmail.com

 <!---
 farhan-developer/farhan-developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.